St. Jude ICD Lead Recall Lawyers

 - Additional Surgery to Remove or Replace the Leads

-As a result of a failure to manufacturer the leads consistently, financial compensation may be available through a St. Jude Riata lead lawsuit.
+As a result of a failure to manufacturer the leads consistently, financial compensation was pursued through St. Jude Riata lead lawsuits.
+New cases are no longer being accepted.
+This page is maintained for informational purposes only.

 ST. JUDE RIATA LEAD PROBLEMS